mk22ca12/mk22ca12/README.md

 ## Hi

 # 💫 About Me:
-🎓I am currently studying Computer Science at HOU.<br>🔭I'm looking to expand my knowledge about computer science careers.<br>📖I have extensive experience with both frontend and backend technologies. <br><br>📧This is my 15y.o. email mixalishh@gmail.com.
+🎓I am currently studying Computer Science at HOU.<br>🔭I'm looking to expand my knowledge about new techs.<br>📖I have extensive experience with both frontend and backend technologies. <br><br>📧This is my 15y.o. email mixalishh@gmail.com.

 ## 🌐 Socials: